ni-kismet/engineering-flot/API.md

     max: null or number
     autoscaleMargin: null or number
     windowSize: null or number
-    autoScale: "none" or "loose" or "exact" or "sliding-window"
+    autoscale: "none" or "loose" or "exact" or "sliding-window"
     growOnly: null or boolean

     transform: null or fn: number -> number